chocolat/building/README.md

 ## The .chocbuild file

-The optional `.chocbuild` file lives in the project's directory and/or user's home directory.
-It provides options to scripts, such as:
+The optional `.chocbuild` directory lives in the project's directory and/or user's home directory.
+It provides alternative scripts to use when building.
+For instance, you can pick a different script for javascript with

+    $ cat ~/.chocbuild/javascript/run.sh
+    rhino "$CHOC_FILE"

+Note the lack of an implementation directory.
+It's just `.chocbuild/<language>/<action>.sh`.

+## Environment Variables

+A few environment variables are provided to scripts:

     $CHOC_BUILD_DIR  # Where to put build products.
 Defaults to "build"
-    $JAVASCRIPT_RUN_COMMAND   # An alternative command to use instead of the one in javascript/<imp>/run.sh

-## Environment Variables

-A few other environment variables are provided to scripts:

     $CHOC_FILE           # The path to the file
     $CHOC_FILENAME       # The name of the file
     $CHOC_EXT            # The file's extension